 Emotional eating means that you eat for reasons other than hunger.
 You may eat because you're sad, depressed, stressed, or lonely.
 Or you may use food as a reward.
 Food can be soothing and distract you from what's really bothering you.

-If you are an emotional eater, you may not listen to your body's natural hunger and fullness signals.
+If you eat for emotional reasons, you may not notice when your body is hungry or full.
 You may eat more than you need or want.